I operate only QRP with 5 watts or less.

 1.Most distant QSO: EA3OT on the Long Path, Jan 12, 1993, 20 M SSB at 16:10 Z. 19,091 miles (30,724 km or 76.7% of the way around the world!)

 2. Fastest WAC ever: 13 minutes.
 March 4, 2000 on 15 M SSB during ARRL DX Phone contest.

 3. Fastest WAC on 40 M CW: 18 minutes, Feb 16, 2002 during ARRL DX CW contest.
 (It took me two years to get WAC on 40 the first time!)

 4. Fastest WAC on 40 M SSB: 34 minutes, Mar 3, 2012 during ARRL DX Phone contest.

-6. Long Path: I have worked every continent on the Long Path except my own, North America.
+8. Long Path QSOs: I have worked every continent on the long path except my own.

 I do not own a QRO rig.
 The K-2 can put out 10 watts, but I always keep it at 5 watts or under.

 I believe that much of the skill in a QRP contact is in the operator that is contacting the QRP station.
 It is THAT operator that must dig out the weak signal of the QRP station.
 I thank all the stations that have struggled with my weak signal over the last 20+ years!

 I am 73 years old.
 I retired about eleven years ago from my Ophthalmology practice of 23 years.